Geography of Bulgaria: Mineral resources

-There are approximately 60 types of minerals that are extracted commercially in Bulgaria.
+There are approximately 60 types of minerals extracted commercially in Bulgaria.
 The mineral resources are divided into three groups: fossil fuels, metals and industrial minerals.

+Fossil fuels

 The fossil fuels include coal, petroleum and natural gas.
-Bulgaria possesses significant reserves of coal estimated at 4,8 billion tons.
-More than 92% of them, or 4,5 billion tons, is lignite, which is the lowest rank of coal due to its relatively low heat content but is widely used for electricity generation.
-With reserves of 2,856 billion tons Maritsa Iztok, situated in the Upper Thracian Plain, is by far the largest coal basin in the country which powers Maritsa Iztok Complex, the largest energy complex in South-Eastern Europe.
+Bulgaria possesses significant reserves of coal estimated at 4.8 billion tons.
+More than 92% of this, or 4.5 billion tons, is lignite, which is the lowest rank of coal due to its relatively low heat content, but is widely used for electricity generation.

+With reserves of 2,856 million tons Maritsa Iztok, situated in the Upper Thracian Plain, is by far the largest coal basin in the country.
+It powers Maritsa Iztok Complex, the largest energy complex in South-Eastern Europe.
 Other lignite basins include Sofia valley (reserves of 870 million tons), Elhovo (656 million tons), Lom (277 million tons), Maritsa Zapad (170 million tons).

 The reserves of sub-bituminous coal are 300 million tons, situated mainly near Bobov Dol, Pernik and Burgas.
-The recoverable reserves of bituminous coal and anthracite are insignificant – only 10 and 2,5 million tons respectively.
-However, there is a huge basin of bituminous coal in Southern Dobruja with estimated reserves of over 1 billion tons but its large depth (1370–1950 m) is an obstacle for its commercial exploitation.
+The recoverable reserves of bituminous coal and anthracite are insignificant – only 10 and 2.5 million tons respectively.
+However, there is a huge basin of bituminous coal in Southern Dobruja with estimated reserves of over 1 billion tons; but its great depth (1370–1950 m) is an obstacle for its commercial exploitation.

 A copper mine near Elshitsa, Pazardzhik Province.
 Bulgaria is an important producer of copper.

-The Bulgarian exclusive economic zone has a total size of 110,879 km2 in the Black Sea.
+The Bulgarian exclusive economic zone (EEZ) has a total area of 110,879 km2 in the Black Sea.
 Petroleum and natural gas are found in northern Bulgaria and its EEZ in the Black Sea.
 Crude oil is extracted in Dolni Dabnik and Gigen in Pleven Province and in Tyulenovo, Dobrich Province.
-The proven reserves are 20 million tons but there are prospects for new discovering in the EEZ.
-Gas fields have been discovered off cape Kaliakra (reserves of 3 billion m^{3}), Deventsi (6 billion m^{3}), between Lovech and Etropole (est. 22 billion m^{3}), as well as near Devetaki and Butan.
+The proven reserves are 20 million tons, but there are prospects for new discoveries in the EEZ.
+Gas fields have been discovered off Cape Kaliakra (reserves of 3 billion m^{3}), Deventsi (6 billion m^{3}), between Lovech and Etropole (est. 22 billion m^{3}), as well as near Devetaki and Butan.
 It is estimated that the 14,220 m^{2} Khan Asparukh Block in the northern section of the Bulgarian EEZ has natural gas reserves of 100 billion m^{3}.